adepeju4/BE-Test/README.md

 1. Fork and Clone the repo.
 2. Add the original repo as a remote called upstream.
 3. Create a new branch to work (e.g `git checkout -b ft-resoruces-rest-endpoint`).
+4. Run `npm install` to install all the depencies.
-4. Implement your feature on the branch you created.
+5. Implement your feature on the branch you created.
-5. Test your work and ensure everything is working fine.
+6. Test your work and ensure everything is working fine.
-6. Pull the latest changes from upstream. (e.g. `git pull upstream develop`).
+7. Pull the latest changes from upstream. (e.g. `git pull upstream develop`).
-5. Commit and push your changes to github.
+8. Commit and push your changes to github.
-6. Create a pull request.
+9. Create a pull request.

 ### Branch Naming Conventions